eguneys/gleffects/README.md

 `screenToWorld` converts screen space to world space, in this case converts `[screen width, screen height]` to `[-1, 1]` range.

-Now, we have a point `sd` in world space, we pass it to our signed distance function `sdf` and it's output to `shade` function to finally return a color. `sdf` returns a float in the `[-1,1]` range, and `shade` function returns a color, when combined for all pixel in the screen will make the shape visible.
+Now, we have a point `sd` in world space, we pass it to our signed distance function `sdf` and it's output to `shade` function to finally return a color. `sdf` returns a float in the `[-1,1]` range, and `shade` function returns a color, when combined for all pixels in the screen will make the shape visible.

 `shade` function just takes a float `sd` and does an `abs(sd)` this will map `[-1, 1]` to `[1,1]` with 0 in the middle.
 For `[-1,1]` range, this would return white on the edges, and black in the middle because 0 is color black, and everything in between interpolated.
 Now we later use `smoothstep(0.0, 0.01, abs(sd))` which will only interpolate when the `abs(sd)` is in the range 0.0 and 0.01, and return between range `[0, 1]`.
 For example it will return outputs like these: